-Race Officials will inspect your Craft and Compulsory Equipment (once checked the craft will be issued with a sticker).
-Craft that are checked the day before can be taken away for overnight storage elsewhere.
+Race Officials will inspect your Boat and Compulsory Equipment (once checked the boat will be issued with a sticker).
+Boats that are checked the day before can be taken away for overnight storage elsewhere.

 Inspected equipment which has been presented and passed inspection in Devizes must be used throughout the Race.
 Any competitor found not wearing or replacing the inspected equipment with an inferior or non-compliant version is likely to be disqualified.
-Following these inspections you will be given a Craft and Equipment Check form to take to the registration desk.

-- 12.4.
-After craft and equipment check Crew and Chief Supporter go to Registration Entry details/contact numbers will be checked: for the Crew, Chief Supporter, supporter not actively involved out on the course for ALL; this will include parent/guardian contact details for all Under 18 paddlers.
-In the case of an Unsupported paddler/s - (note that this is not recommended) entrant details will also be checked.
-Note that in this case a telephone number must be provided for the phone that the paddler will carry with them at all times for the duration of the race; the entrant is then responsible for checking this phone at regular intervals. - 12.5.
-Collect Race Pack from Registration: this will include the Paddler/s identity wristband, craft number sticker, any DW provided Compulsory Kit or sponsor stickers, and any Support Crew ID issued to the crew for the race.
+Following these inspections you will be given a Boat and Equipment Check form to take to the registration desk. - 11.4.
+Crew and Chief Supporter go to Registration Entry details/contact numbers will be checked: for the Crew, Chief Supporter, supporter not actively involved out on the course for ALL; this will include parent/guardian contact details for all Under 18 paddlers.
+In the case of an Unsupported paddler/s (note that this is not recommended) entrant details will also be checked.
+Note that in this case a telephone number must be provided for the phone that the paddler will carry with them at all times for the duration of the race; the entrant is then responsible for checking this phone at regular intervals. - 11.5.
+Collect Race Pack from Registration: this will include the Paddler/s identity wristband, Boat Number, any DW provided Compulsory Kit and any Support Crew ID issued to the crew for the race.
 The Paddler ID wristband will then be attached by a Race Official and must not be removed during the race.
-It will be used for verification purposes when awarding Finishers' Medals at the Finish. - 12.6.
-The craft number sticker must then be attached securely on the craft so that it can be read from the righthand bank.
+It will be used for verification purposes when awarding Finishers' Medals at the Finish. - 11.6.
+The Boat number must then be attached securely on the boat so that it can be read from the right-hand bank.
 Any crew not displaying their number plate along the course will be deemed to have retired from the Race.
-Should a craft pass the finishing line in such a manner that its number plate cannot be read by the timekeeper, it will be the responsibility of the crew's support party to inform the timekeeper of the number.
-This is of particular relevance for Canadian canoes as stickers attached to their hulls cannot easily be read from the Finish Line at Westminster Bridge.

-- 12.7.
-Any Support Crew ID must be passed to your Support Crew. (vehicle stickers and armbands) - 12.8.
-Finally, proceed with your craft to 'Tracker Marshals position', to the left of the wharf theatre building.
-Your craft number will be scanned, and a tracker attached to the paddler's buoyancy aid. (one tracker per crew). - 12.9.
+Should a boat pass the finishing line in such a manner that its number plate cannot be read by the timekeeper, it will be the responsibility of the crew's support party to inform the timekeeper of the number.
+This is of particular relevance for Canadian canoes as stickers attached to their hulls cannot easily be read from the Finish Line at Westminster Bridge. - 11.7.
+Any Support Crew ID must be passed to your Support Crew. (vehicle stickers and armbands) - 11.8.
+Finally, proceed with your boat to 'Tracker Marshals position', to the left of the wharf theatre building.
+Your boat number will be scanned, and a tracker attached to the paddler's buoyancy aid. ( one tracker per boat) - 11.9.
 You may then get onto the water and proceed to the Start Line to follow instructions given by the Start Official.